SINGING PASTA | EAT AND BE EATEN | ANIMATION

 ___ Singing Pasta or Eat And Be Eaten was submitted to this competition with an alternative soundtrack.

-___ We also posted a very early experimemental extended version with alphabet soup end credits that was later edited out.
+___ We also posted a very early experimental extended version here with alphabet soup end credits that were later edited out.

 Thank you to Peter Huck who brought the pasta Lumaconi to my attention during the group-exhibition 2000 Perspektiven (Frankfurt, Germany, 1998), where he used this kind of pasta as part of his exhibit Andersicht – a huge and rather beautiful series of pictures featuring 3D objects that were scanned with a common flatbed scanner.